WRMM-FM: History

 Historically, the station was the sister station to AM 680/990, now WDCX.
 Then-WRNY signed on an FM signal at 97.7 in the early 1950s but shut it down in 1955.
 Twelve years later, the same station, now known as WNYR, signed a new FM signal at its current location, at which it has broadcast ever since.
-Prior to 1988, WRMM was known as WEZO and had an Easy Listening (Bonneville) format.
+Prior to 1988, WRMM was known as WEZO and had an Easy Listening (Bonneville) format, and prior to that a Country format as WNYR-FM.
 AM 990 and WRMM were separated in 1996; WRMM was sold to CBS Radio and AM 990 to a religious broadcaster.

 Entercom Communications acquired the station from CBS Radio on November 30, 2007.
 However, because Entercom's acquisition of CBS's Rochester radio cluster exceeded the Federal Communications Commission's single-market limit on radio station ownership, Entercom put WRMM, along with WZNE and WFKL, back on the market.
-As of May 2008, Stephens Media Group took over ownership of WRMM.
+In May 2008, Stephens Media Group took over ownership of WRMM.